wavemaker/docs/learn/how-tos/implement-openid-google-provider.md

 ### Gsuite domain restrictions

 **Gsuite domain**: Gsuite provides enterprise package which gives access to all the tools via respective organization email addresses.
+With this process, application disallows login using personal google accounts.

 While creating the [OAuth application in google console](#google-as-openid-provider), you enter the list of authorized domains that allows only the domain specific mail ids to access the application.
 You have to then select the domain type as **Internal**.
 It allows associated organization accounts for the authorized domains to display at the time of SSO. **External** type includes all the available google accounts and is not restricted to any domain.